SherlockPsy/VirLIfe/Plan.md

   - query_relationships
   - add_memory
   - list_agents_in_location
 - No business logic allowed here.
+- NO Redis, NO Qdrant, NO other stores in this phase.

 1.4 Write persistence tests:
 - CRUD tests for all state
 - bounds enforcement
 - schema validation
 - persistence across restart

 ======================================================================
 # PHASE 1.5 — PERSONALITY COMPILER & CHARACTER INITIALIZATION